 My experience as a practitioner in local government for over 25 years is an important part of what I bring, but the track record I have with the voluntary and community sector and its engagement with the statutory sector is equally relevant, especially my knowledge and experience of sustainable development issues.
-This has been recognised over the years with various awards, including the Royal Society of Arts environmental management award, and particularly in the waste management field, most recently with the National Government Opportunities ‘Excellence in public procurement’ Award in 2013.
+This has been recognised over the years including by a Royal Society of Arts environmental management award.

 In the 1980’s I was an elected member on Oxford City Council and subsequently I spent 14 years with Oxfordshire county council up to 2004.
 I then moved to Warwickshire county council, leaving at the end of 2011.

 Over that time I was responsible at Head of Service/Director level for all the councils environmental services including: planning, waste management, sustainable transport, countryside, farms and smallholdings, forestry, climate change, environmental management and sustainable development across the authority.

 My last major piece of work for the council was to lead its work on creativity and innovation, particularly its engagement with social enterprises and ‘staff mutuals’.